mapbender/mapbender-documentation/en/functions/basic/map.rst

 Map
 ***********************

 MapQuery/OpenLayers based map.
-You have to define the units, the start and max extent, scales and supported projections.
+You have to define units, start and max. extent, scales and supported projections.

 .. image:: ../../../figures/map.png
      :scale: 80